Nexedi/jio/docs/developers.rst

     function MyStorage(storage_description) {
       this._value = storage_description.value;
       if (typeof this._value !== 'string') {
-        throw new TypeError("'value' description property is not a string");
+        throw new TypeError("'value' description property " +
+                            "is not a string");
       }
     }